ToneAlchemy/BiasPro/README.md

-# 🎛️ Arduino Tube Amp BiasPro (Clean-Room Edition)
+# 🎛️ Arduino Tube Amp BiasPro

-This repository contains the complete, mathematically hardened, clean-room firmware for a professional-grade, dual-probe vacuum tube bias meter.
+This repository contains the complete, mathematically hardened firmware for a professional-grade, dual-probe vacuum tube bias meter.
 Designed for guitar amplifier technicians, this tool provides real-time, high-resolution measurements of Plate Voltage, Cathode Current, and True Plate Dissipation (Watts & %) for power tubes (e.g., 6L6GC, EL34, 6V6, KT88).

 This firmware was completely re-architected from scratch using modern, memory-safe embedded C++ principles to eliminate dynamic memory leaks and ensure rock-solid physical safety lockouts.